bjosv/kubectl-rediscluster/README.md

 # kubectl-rediscluster

 A kubectl plugin for inspecting your Redis Clusters deployed in Kubernetes.
-The plugin will collect information from the K8s API, and by connecting to the Redis instances within the pods.
+The plugin will collect information from the K8s API, and by connecting to Redis instances within the pods.

-The plugin expects a Service to be able to find out which Pods that runs Redis in cluster mode.
+The plugin expects a K8s Service to be able to find out which Pods that runs Redis in cluster mode.

 ## Installation

-Download the binary, or fetch it via
+Download the binary, or fetch it via:

 `GO111MODULE=on go get github.com/bjosv/kubectl-rediscluster@latest`